-Butternut Squash with Rosemary and Balsamic Vinegar
+Balsamic Butternut Squash with Rosemary

 And there are a lot of butternut squash recipes on the blog, but this simple one never fails to please me.
 Plus, this recipe is about as easy as they come, especially if you use those pre-cut squash cubes that show up at this time of year.

-If you’re cutting your own squash (which is the way I like to do it) you might want to read How to Peel and Cut Up a Butternut Squash before you start.
+But if you’re cutting your own squash (which is the way I like to do it) you might want to read How to Peel and Cut Up a Butternut Squash before you start.
 But if the only way this is going to happen at your house is using pre-cut squash cubes, go ahead and use them for this recipe!

 What ingredients do you need for this recipe?